sictweb/bti425-2020/notes/week07-hands-on.md

 To implement this requirement, TypeScript offers both a [class](https://www.typescriptlang.org/docs/handbook/classes.html) and an [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html).
 How to decide?
 * Type-checking only?
 Use an interface
 * Type-checking AND implementation/behaviour?
 Use a class
+* Must create an instance?
+Use a class

 > Source: [Post by Todd Motto](https://toddmotto.com/classes-vs-interfaces-in-typescript)